This topic describes how to configure disk encryption for an ApsaraDB RDS for PostgreSQL instance. Disk encryption is used to ensure data security.

 - Sign/Verify: The purpose of the CMK is to generate or verify a digital signature.

 Alias Name The optional identifier of the CMK.
-For more information, see Use aliases.
+For more information, see Overview.
 Protection Level

 - Software: Use a software module to protect the CMK.

 Description The description of the CMK.
-Rotation Period The automatic rotation period.
+Rotation Period The interval of automatic rotation.
 Valid values:

-Note You can specify this parameter only if Key Spec is set to Aliyun_AES_256 or Aliyun_SM4.
+Note You can specify this parameter only if the Key Spec parameter is set to Aliyun_AES_256 or Aliyun_SM4.

 - 30 Days